Understanding 529 Withdrawal Rules

 Where Can My 529 Plan Be Spent?

-- Room and Board: Whether you live on campus or off, you can use your 529 plan spending for your room and board expenses.
+Whether you live on campus or off, you cannot use your 529 plan spending for your room and board expenses.
 The caveat here is that your off-campus housing costs can’t be higher than you’d pay to live on campus if you want to use 529 funds.

-- Technology: A new computer or tablet, your internet service and even a printer are covered when you need them for college.
+A new computer or tablet, your internet service, and even a printer are covered when you need them for college.

-Also, remember that these expenses can be related to any higher education institution that qualifies for federal financial student aid—which means it includes public and private institutions across the United States, and even several abroad.
+Also, remember that these expenses can be related to any educational institution that qualifies for federal financial student aid.
+Which means it includes public and private institutions across the United States and even several abroad.
 It also includes undergraduate institutions, graduate institutions, and even some trade schools.

 Your 529 savings are designed for college, but some expenditures do not qualify even if they relate to your time in school or your coursework.
 These uncovered, non-qualified expenses include:

-- Transportation: Your 529 savings cannot be used for your car, bus, airfare and gas expenses, even if you are using these to get to college.
+Your 529 savings cannot be used for your car, bus, airfare, and gas expenses, even if you are using these to get to college.

-- Sports or activities: Fees for athletics, sports clubs or school-sponsored groups or campus events can’t be paid with 529 plan funds.
+Fees for athletics, sports clubs, or school-sponsored groups or campus events can’t be paid with 529 plan funds.

-- Health Insurance: Medical expenses you incur while in school and your health insurance can’t be paid with 529 savings.
+Medical expenses you incur while in school, and your health insurance can’t be paid with 529 savings.

 529 Withdrawal Exceptions

-While 529 withdrawal rules are fixed, there are ways to make non-qualified withdrawals without getting hit with that 10 percent penalty; these include:
+While 529 withdrawal rules are fixed, there are ways to make non-qualified withdrawals without getting hit with that 10% penalty; these include:

 - The student beneficiary receives a scholarship